GitbookIO/gitbook/docs/asciidoc.md

 ### README.adoc

 This is the main entry of your book: the introduction.
-This file is **non optional**.
+This file is **required**.

 ### SUMMARY.adoc

 This file defines the list of chapters and subchapters.
-Just like [for markdown](./pages.md), the `SUMMARY.adoc`'s format is simply a list of links, the name of the link is used as the chapter's name, and the target is a path to that chapter's file.
+Just like  in Markdown, the `SUMMARY.adoc`'s format is simply a list of links, the name of the link is used as the chapter's name, and the target is a path to that chapter's file.

 Subchapters are defined simply by adding a nested list to a parent chapter.